tytydraco/yessleep/out/We_found_something_we_shouldnt_have_and_I_need_your_help.md

 Maeve struggled and fought against the creature, but it was too strong for her.
 In a matter of moments, the creature had lifted her to the floor above and, with one swift movement, it decapitated her with its sharp claws.

-The girl's lifeless body fell back to our floor, and we heard a wrapped chuckle I can only think.
+Maeve's lifeless body fell back to our floor, and we heard a warped chuckle.

 We all stay frozen in fear, I'm traumatised, I can't move.
-They got Frank and Maeve, we are dead.
+They got Frank and Maeve, we are all dead for sure.

 John panics and starts running again.
 He tried his best cannot as a hand from a door reaches out and pulled him into the room, the door locking John inside.